gautschr/3D-modelling/README.md

 Log in to your GitHub account, or first create an account if you haven't one yet.

 You need to have the following items ready:
 1. 3D model: Export your 3D model from Blender in .glb format.
 Be aware that if one or more camera(s) and light(s) have been defined in the 3D model in Blender - e.g. to create a special lighting situation - the export of these settings does not happen automatically.
-Thus, you need to tick the ‘Cameras’ and ‘Punctual lights’ boxes under ‘Include’ on the right-hand side of the Blender export window. **Be aware that the maximum size allowed by GitHub for a file upload is 25 MB - thus your 3D model in .göb format must not exceed 25 MB.**
+Thus, you need to tick the ‘Cameras’ and ‘Punctual lights’ boxes under ‘Include’ on the right-hand side of the Blender export window. **Be aware that the maximum size allowed by GitHub for a file upload is 25 MB - thus your 3D model in .glb format must not exceed 25 MB, otherwise it cannot be deployed via GitHUb Pages.**
 2. IIIF manifesto: my_manifest.json
 3. Paradata: paradata documentation in pdf format
 4. A thumbnail of your 3D model in .png format named thumb.png